AndrewSithole/dvt_weather/README.md

 ### The app uses the following conventions:

-All files are named in PascalCase.
+All files are named in snake_case.
 All constants are named in UPPERCASE.
-All variables are named in lowercase with underscores separating words.
+All variables are named in snake_case.
-All functions are named in lowercase with underscores separating words.
+All functions are named in snake_case.
 All classes are named in PascalCase.

 ### The app is structured as follows: